pointfreeco/swift-parsing/README.md

 try user.parse(&input)  // 1
 input                   // "Blob,true\n2,Blob Jr.,false\n3,Blob Sr.,true"
 ```

+> Note that we use a `Substring` instead of `String` because it allows for more efficient mutations and copying.
+See the article ["String Abstractions"][string-abstractions-docs] for more information.

 Next we want to take everything up until the next comma for the user's name, and then consume the comma: